derpdead/vue-windowing/README.md

 - expand: click event for group element which toggles between visible state of group items - only for ExpandingList

-### Tips
+## Tips

-> :error: Do not use margin directly for styling node items!
+> :x: Do not use margin directly for styling node items!
 Height won't be measured well.

 > :information_source: Each virtualized component by default will fully expand, to make things happening you either have to set height / max-height of component or by implementing dynamic height content with flexbox / grid.